 5. How can I apply or nominate someone to be Wisconsin Poet Laureate?

 The Wisconsin Poet Laureate’s term of service is two years.
-Application for the 2017-2018 Wisconsin Poet Laureate will be announced in 2016.
+Application for the 2019-2020 Wisconsin Poet Laureate occurs in 2018.
 [Read more on application questions and guidelines.]

 6. How can I donate to the Wisconsin Poet Laureate Fund?